atz/marc4j/misc/readme.txt

-This directory contains some code related to the MARC4J project.

 ValidatorFilter is a SAX2 XMLFilterImpl subclass that enables programs to validate XML documents against a RELAX NG schema using Jing within a SAX2 pipeline.

 ValidatorHandler is a driver to test the ValidatorFilter.